dubinsky/dubinsky/_posts/2019-05-06-publishing-papers-on-web-2.md

 Some things changed since I [last wrote on this subject](http://dub.podval.org/2011/11/07/publishing-papers-on-web.html):
 - it is easy to publish static websites or blogs (like this one) on GutHub [Pages](https://pages.github.com/);
-- syntactic highlighting using [MarkDown](https://daringfireball.net/projects/markdown/) is trivial compared to what had to be done using - for example - Blogger;
+- syntactic highlighting using [Markdown](https://daringfireball.net/projects/markdown/) is trivial compared to what had to be done using - for example - Blogger;
 - GitHub Pages natively supports [Jekyll](https://jekyllrb.com/) and quite a few of the Jekyll extensions, so I don't even have to check in generated files;
-- MarkDown editing is available in IDEs like [IntelliJ Idea](https://www.jetbrains.com/idea/) and authoring editors like [Oxygen](https://www.oxygenxml.com/);
+- Markdown editing is available in IDEs like [IntelliJ Idea](https://www.jetbrains.com/idea/) and authoring editors like [Oxygen](https://www.oxygenxml.com/);
 - tutorial generators like [Tut](https://github.com/tpolecat/tut) make possible inclusion of code output in the published pages;

-On the other hand, to make editing the text easier, MarkDown simplifies presentation markup - but removes most of the semantic markup features and general include mechanisms supported by the traditional XML-based systems.
+On the other hand, to make editing the text easier, Markdown simplifies presentation markup - but removes most of the semantic markup features and general include mechanisms supported by the traditional XML-based systems.
 That makes creation of indexes, glossaries and bibliographies and inclusion of programmatically-generated data either impossible or dependent on the specific static site generator.
-For example, it is possible to use MathJax on GitHub Pages, but to include one MarkDown file in another one has to resort to Jekyll-specific `include-relative` - which may not even be supported on GitHub pages.
+For example, it is possible to use MathJax on GitHub Pages, but to include one Markdown file in another one has to resort to Jekyll-specific `include-relative` - which may not even be supported on GitHub pages.

-As a result, producing reasonable-quality PDF from MarkDown sources is non-trivial.
+As a result, producing reasonable-quality PDF from Markdown sources is non-trivial.
 For instance, conversion of a recent book published as a series of [blog posts](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/) required a lot of [steps](https://github.com/hmemcpy/milewski-ctfp-pdf/) (and manual intervention).